Vienna Public Transport Cancels Free Annual Pass for Blind and Deaf People

 "Special Annual Pass" instead of Free Offer

-In the future, affected individuals have the option to purchase a "Special Annual Pass" for 300 euros.
-This pass is available to Viennese residents with a disability degree of at least 70 percent.
+From November, affected individuals have the option to purchase a "Special Annual Pass" for 300 euros.
+This pass is available to Viennese with a disability degree of at least 70 percent.
+"This annual pass will be valid from January 1, 2026, and expands the target group," said the FWS in a statement to "Wien heute".

 Criticism from the Association of the Blind

 The Vienna city government, represented by Finance City Councillor Barbara Novak from the SPÖ, explains that the decision is part of the city's savings goals, which amount to a total of 500 million euros.
-The Vienna Social Fund (FSW) has defended the measure, emphasizing that the discontinuation of this voluntary support contributes to budget consolidation.
+The Vienna Social Fund (FSW) has defended the measure, emphasizing that the discontinuation of this voluntary funding contributes to budget consolidation.

 (Red)